backupbrain/zoho-crm-api/README.md

 1) Log in to [api-console.zoho.com](https://api-console.zoho.com)
 2) Click "Add Client"
-3) Select  "Server-based Application" or "Self-Client"
+3) Select "Self-Client"
-4) Select your new "Self-Client" or "Server-based Application" and generate a new grant token with your [desired scopes](https://www.zoho.com/crm/developer/docs/api/oauth-overview.html#scopes)
+4) Select your new "Self-Client" and generate a new grant token with your [desired scopes](https://www.zoho.com/crm/developer/docs/api/oauth-overview.html#scopes)
 5) Copy that grant token

 ### Log-in